-Having gained a thorough training in cognitive-experimental research on anxiety during my PhD in Cambridge, Dr Colette Hirsch focused on developing her cognitive-behavioural therapy (CBT) skills as part of her D.Clin.Psych. at King’s College London (KCL) and CBT training at The Beck Institute for Cognitive Therapy and Research, USA.
-Colette worked as a clinical psychologist in local and national CBT services, before returning to KCL to focus on clinical anxiety research during her fellowship.
-Colette was appointed as a Senior Lecture in the Psychology Department and is currently a Reader in Cognitive Clinical Psychology and Consultant Clinical Psychologist leading the Generalised Anxiety Disorder Service at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust.
+Having gained a thorough training in cognitive-experimental research on anxiety during her PhD in Cambridge, Prof Hirsch focused on developing her cognitive-behavioural therapy (CBT) skills as part of her D.Clin.Psych. at King’s College London (KCL) and CBT training at The Beck Institute for Cognitive Therapy and Research, USA.
+Prof Hirsch worked as a clinical psychologist in local and national CBT services, before returning to KCL to focus on clinical anxiety research during her fellowship.
+She is now a Professor of Cognitive Clinical Psychology and Consultant Clinical Psychologist leading the Generalised Anxiety Disorder Service at the Centre for Anxiety Disorders and Trauma, South London and Maudsley NHS Foundation Trust.
 Prof Hirsch's clinical work is integral to her translational research, helping her develop models of emotional disorders and transdiagnostic processes, inspiring new clinical research ideas, which in turn lead to clinical innovation and translation.

-Colette's research continues to focus on cognitive processes that maintain anxiety, depression and distress, both within clinical and sub-clinical populations, as well as at the interface between physical and mental health.
+Her research focuses on cognitive processes that maintain anxiety, depression and distress, both within clinical and sub-clinical populations, as well as at the interface between physical and mental health.
 She also conducts research to understand key mechanisms that maintain resilience.
 Her translational research has led to new interventions to prevent and treat emotional disorders and distress, via adaptations to face to face CBT, as well as via novel digital therapies.

-- Cognitive processes such as attentional control, attentional bias, verbal processing and imagery processes that maintain emotional disorders
+- Cognitive processes such as attentional control, attentional bias, verbal processing and imagery processes that maintain transdiagnostic processes in emotional disorders

 - Interpretation bias and its transdiagnostic role in maintaining repetitive negative thinking